mrsonne/hubit/examples/tanks/README.md

       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[IDX_TANK].Q_transfer
 ```

-In this case the component context `context.IDX_TANK: "0:2"` assures that `IDX_TANK` equals  0 or 1 whenever this component is applied.
-The model component for tank 3 shown above can be used as before.
+In this case the component context `context.IDX_TANK: "0:2"` assures that `IDX_TANK` equals  0 or 1 in all instances of this component.
 This version of the model is shown in `model_1a.yml`.

 ### Protip 2 (`model_1b.yml`)